bootdotdev/curriculum/README.md

 # Qvault's Computer Science Curriculum

-A roadmap of the planned [Qvault computer science program](https://qvault.io).
-Courses with links have already been released.
+This is my roadmap for [Qvault's computer science program](https://qvault.io).

+* Courses with links have already been released
+* All courses are free to audit
+* If you like the courses please consider supporting continued development via a pro subscription
-Hit the project with a star if you find it useful ⭐
+* Hit the project with a star if you find it useful ⭐

 ## An Online Unaccredited CS Degree